w3c/wot-usecases/USE-CASES/README.md

-We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions match when we combine the use case in a single document.
+We use common terminology across the use cases to make sure everybody has the same understanding and the descriptions match when we combine the use cases into a single document.

 Please avoid domain specific terminology, e.g., don't use "MNO", "telco".
 Better to use "network operator" instead.